 To preserve its beauty, the officials ban everyone from camping at Three Colors Beach.
 Despite being a “no camping” area, adventurers are allowed to camp somewhere else.
 Clungup Mangrove Conservation owns many other beaches such as Clungup, Gatra, Savana, and Watu Pecah.

 Please communicate with the guide or park rangers to decide where to erect the tent.
 Campers must pay Rp 25,000 to “borrow” a piece of land at the camping ground.
-It costs another Rp 25,000 to rent a tent and other outdoor gears.
+It costs another Rp 25,000 to rent a tent and other outdoor gear.

 If explorers bring their own tent, they only need to pay for the camping ground.
 Although there are some food stalls, everyone should bring his or her own supplies.